English

 Curriculum Intent

 All English teachers have a good working knowledge of the Key Stage 2 curriculum and the teaching strategies used by our primary colleagues.
 This helps students to make a smooth transition and continue to progress from the very beginning of Year 7.
+In the first few weeks, students’ ability and confidence is quickly ascertained through focused book marking and classroom observation, helping us to go beyond the primary transfer data and ensure that individual’s strengths and weaknesses are not overlooked.

-Texts are also used as a springboard into successful writing.
+Reading is taught in its own right, but also as a springboard into successful writing.
 We teach students how to write precise, expressive texts for a variety of audiences.
 Technical accuracy is core to our teaching.
-Punctuation, grammar and spelling are all taught.
-This allows students to catch-up on any missed primary goals and to develop a strong foundation for GCSE success.
-However, technical ability is only one aspect: our lessons are just as much about students finding their own voices and expanding their imaginations.
-Again, students are formally assessed on their writing once in every unit of work.
+Students are taught punctuation, grammar and spelling, giving them a strong foundation for GCSE success and preparing them for the world of work.
+However, technical ability is only one aspect: our lessons are just as much about students finding their own voices and expressing their imaginations.

 Curriculum Overview